Put down the store-bought sweets!

 Easter Cookies & Pastries

 Martha Stewart combines baking and crafts with these cute cookies.
 Have little ones help decorate the treats with sanding sugar, sprinkles, mini chocolate chips and candy.
-Then share them with your peeps after Easter dinner.
+Then share them with your peeps (get it?) after Easter dinner.

 Chef Duff Goldman swears by this versatile recipe and it's the one he uses for the blondies at all of his bakeries.
 They're buttery, sweet and made from just seven easy-to-find ingredients.